-Since 1st January 2020, it has been included in the Eventing rules that all CDs should reshape spread fences with upright fronts so that the top of the front of the fence, will be rounded or sloped.
-It is required that the slope should be 45° (with a margin of +- 5°) to a point 20cm, below the top of the leading edges.
+In accordance with the Eventing rules, all spread fences with upright fronts must be rounded or sloped.
+The slope should be approximately 45 degrees (with a margin of +-5 degrees) to a point 20cm below the top of the leading edge.
+A rounded front should have a radius of 20cms to equate to a 40cm diameter log.